 These steps aim to address the growing concern over plastic pollution in the oceans, which poses a severe threat to marine life and ecosystems.

-Norwegian Cruise Line has eliminated them across the fleet, replacing them with JUST Water bottles that are made from recyclable paper cartons with a sugarcane-based plastic cap.
+Norwegian Cruise Line has eliminated them across the fleet, replacing them with water bottles that are made from recyclable paper cartons with a sugarcane-based plastic cap.

 ALSO READ: Do Cruise Ships Dump Their Waste Into the Ocean?